suncoast-devs/handbook/lessons/full-stack-build-an-app/29-adding-images-to-users.md

     // If we receive a 200 OK response, set the
     // URL of the photo in our state so that it is
-    // sent along when creating the restaurant,
+    // sent along when creating the user,
     // otherwise show an error
     if (response.status === 200) {
       const apiResponse = await response.json()